jolson615/tech-exchange-2021/u1-html-git/ice-breaker-mini-project/README.md

 This is the first time students will be working together on a project, and even though it is a mini one, it's a great chance to check-in on their collaboration skills.
 This project will require an interview, some basic HTML/CSS work, and then a little bit of collaboration to build a homepage/landing page for all of the partner profiles.

-Make sure to check-in and ensure that the group members are communicating to each other.
+If they have class work time, make sure to check-in and ensure that the group members are communicating to each other.
 The easiest way to do this is to drop into break out rooms and see what students are up to!

 ## What We’re Building <a id="building"></a>